suriya-mca/Cosmocloud/README.md

 - `GET /students/{id}`: Fetch a specific student record by ID.
 - `PATCH /students/{id}`: Update a specific student record by ID.
 - `DELETE /students/{id}`: Delete a specific student record by ID.

+## Deployment

+This project is deployed on Render.
+You can access the deployed API [here](https://lms-latest.onrender.com/).

+## Accessing API Documentation

+Swagger UI documentation for the API is available at [https://lms-latest.onrender.com/docs](https://lms-latest.onrender.com/docs).